 The writing exercise shown below appears in Week 9 of the 12-week program of Motherhood: Is It For Me?
 Your Step-by-Step Guide to Clarity, but it’s useful to do at any time.
 Start it today.
 Prioritize this gift for yourself alongside all of the other gifts you're getting for others this season.

 I invite you to value yourself and give yourself direction—gift yourself with good, solid attention from you.
 Even if you don’t make a clear decision about whether to choose motherhood or a childfree life, knowing your next step toward clarity will set you free from feeling overwhelmed, worried, and uncertain.
 Even if you already know that you don’t want to make a decision for a few years, you still have to know your desire before you can make a decision.
 Knowing what you want for you has to precede your decision.
 You can do that piece of the puzzle now.
 It’s never too soon to explore and uncover your desire.
-I can tell you with certainty that if you try to figure out your desire and your decision at the same time you will end up in gridlock.
+I can tell you with certainty that if you try to figure out your desire and your decision at the same time you will end up in gridlock feeling stuck.

 I hope this year ends well and the new year begins well for you.
 Know that your struggle to figure out this important decision can end in a moment.
 As soon as you say to yourself, “I want help with this indecision,” you’ll immediately move in the direction of your truth—and there is freedom in truth.

 Be Curious: Assignment for Week 9

 As you do your assignments, keep in mind that they don’t need to be rational, nor do they need to be written in complete, linear sentences.
 Let your mind and heart free-associate while you let your pen or fingertips take you on an adventure.
 Unleash your unconscious and let it flow uncensored.